kxuxin/GGC-STaRS.github.io/posters.md

 # STaRS Posters Rubrics Feedback

-**Live presentations of posters are preferred.
-Video only posters get 1 pt deduction from final score.**
+**Live presentations of posters are preferred over pre-recorded videos of posters.
+Submissions with only pre-recorded videos get 1 pt deduction from final score.**